Polesia: History

-In ancient times, the areas of today's western and west-central Polesia were inhabited by the people of the Milograd culture, the Neuri.
+In ancient times, the areas of today's western, west-central and south-central Polesia were inhabited by the people of the Milograd culture, the Neuri, an ancient people whose ethnic affinities are variously ascribed to have been Slavic, Baltic or Balto-Slavic and who would become the ancestors of modern Poleshuks (via substratum or direct descent is debated)..
+The Neuri are commonly connected to the Bavarian Geographer’s “Neriuani” who lived in the same region and were either Slavic, Baltic, or Uralic.

 In the late Middle Ages Polesia became part of the Grand Duchy of Lithuania, following it into the Polish–Lithuanian Commonwealth (1569).
 It became part of Russia in the late-18th-century Partitions of Poland.
 Polesia was largely part of Poland from 1921 to 1939, when the country's largest province, the Polesie Voivodeship, bore that name, with the eastern part forming part of the Byelorussian SSR, within which the Polesia Region was created in 1938.
 From 1931 to 1944, it was explicitly mentioned as constituent part of the short-lived (Byzantine Rite) Ukrainian Catholic Apostolic Exarchate of Volhynia, Polesia and Pidliashia.